- Fastly Status

 The sun never sets on the Fastly empire, but how can you take full advantage?
 Simply set your CNAME record to

 nonssl.global.fastly.net for non TLS traffic.
 You'll now have access to all of our worldwide POPs as they come online.
 We don't restrict POP access.
 Instead, you control it.

 How to check if your CNAME is set to nonssl.global.fastly.net

 Your output should appear similar to the following:

 nonssl.global.fastly.net. in your output, then your CNAME isn't properly set.
 We link to instructions for setting your CNAME for a number of popular providers.

 Instead of using the above command in your terminal, you can also use various online DNS checking tools, such as the OpenDNS Cache Check.

+You can route your traffic through Fastly's North American and European Union POPs only.
 If you're not using TLS, simply set your CNAME record to

 nossl.us-eu.fastly.net. instead of